 8. Wieliczka salt mine

 The Wieliczka salt mine, located near Kraków, was actively used from the Middle Ages to 2007, making it one of the oldest salt mines at the time.
 This famous thing from Poland has since been converted into a tourist attraction and is even recognized as a UNESCO World Heritage Site.
 Travelers can explore the mine, which has nine levels of galleries and is roughly 190 mi (305.8 km) long.
 Among the highlights of this destination include the Chapel of St Cunegond, which features rock salt chandeliers, statues made of salt, and briny lakes.
 The mine sees around a million visitors per year.

 9. Auschwitz Birkenau Museum

 If there’s anything else that Poland is known for, it’s the Auschwitz Birkenau Museum.
 It provides visitors a somber reminder of why the Holocaust and World War II remain part of the darkest periods of the world’s history.
-Established in 1947 almost as soon as the concentration camp was liberated, the property was where millions of people, primarily Jews, were transported and imprisoned.
+Established in 1947 almost as soon as the concentration camp was liberated, this famous building was where millions of people, primarily Jews, were transported and imprisoned.
 Included in the grounds are the original wooden barracks where the prisoners slept, the gas chambers, photos and documents, and other memorabilia from this period.
 The museum continues to stand as a silent monument to the horrific effects of war.

 10. Malbork Castle